Helter Shelter (The Simpsons): Production

 Boxer Larry Holmes, seen here in 1979, guest starred in the episode as himself.

 "Helter Shelter" was written by Brian Pollack and Mert Rich and directed by Mark Kirkland as part of the fourteenth season of The Simpsons (2002–03).
 Actor David Lander, who portrayed Squiggy in Laverne & Shirley, guest starred in the episode as that character, while boxer Larry Holmes appeared as himself.
 This is the final aired episode of The Simpsons to be animated using the traditional ink-and-paint technique.
 Since the following episode, "The Great Louse Detective", The Simpsons has been animated with digital ink and paint.
 Digital animation had previously been used by the show on season 7's "Radioactive Man" and "The Simpsons 138th Episode Spectacular", season 12's "Tennis the Menace", and the season 14 "Treehouse of Horror" (a holdover from the season 13 production run), primarily to test the technique.

 Whilst the family look for places to stay.
 Lisa informs them they could stay at a youth hostel.
 Bart then responds: “I do not want another lecture from a German backpacker about how we don't appreciate the National Park System!."
-In "The Heartbroke Kid", the family actually convert 742 Evergreen Terrace into an youth hostel in order to pay for Bart's weight loss camp bills.
+In "The Heartbroke Kid", the family actually convert 742 Evergreen Terrace into a youth hostel in order to pay for Bart's weight loss camp bills.